artuross/rcwz.pl/content/posts/2023-03-26-kubernetes-is-hard.md

 Many commenters in the HN thread argued that Kubernetes is complex and I think they are partially right.

-Part of the complexity lies in it's versatility: you can run almost any workload on Kubernetes.
+Part of the complexity lies in it's versatility, after all, you can run almost any workload on Kubernetes.
+That versatility means that resources must be composable.
+In other words, they must be like Lego, when you can join multiple pieces to build something meaningful.
 Take containers: in Kubernetes you don't run containers on their own.
 Kubernetes has a concept of `Pods` - a group of one or more containers tighly coupled.
 But even with `Pods`, you are quite unlikely to run them on their own.
 You will usually run them via a `Deployment`, `DaemonSet` or a `StatefulSet`.
 That's before you've even exposed the service to the outside world.
-That versatility means that resources must be composable.
-In other words, they must be like Lego, when you can join multiple pieces to build something meaningful.

 But that's only part of the story, there's a whole lot of things running in any production-ready cluster that are not required or needed by Kubernetes at all - you could build a minimal Kubernetes cluster and it would work just fine, but you really, _really_ don't want to do that.